bwthomas/tree/README.md

     instance as an argument.
 The method should return whether the supplied instance is a child node of the receiver.~~

-4. A bug has been detected in the code where a child TreeNode that has a parent is assigned to a new parent node: the child node is still included in the previous parent's children collection.
+4.  ~~A bug has been detected in the code where a child TreeNode that has a parent is assigned to a new parent node: the child node is still included in the previous parent's children collection.~~

-    ~~Write a failing test for this behavior~~, and then change the implementation of TestNode to make the test pass.
+    ~~Write a failing test for this behavior, and then change the implementation of TestNode to make the test pass.~~

 5. Add a method to TreeNode that takes no arguments and returns the path to that node.
 The path should be the names of each node in the chain,